DataBiosphere/terra-ui/CONTRIBUTING.md

        * Sharing state across components
        * Excessive branching / conditionals
        * Adding special cases
        * Using abstractions that are too powerful for the intended result
+         * e.g. using a sledgehammer to hang a picture
        * Premature optimizations

 2. Favor functional, declarative coding